As you discover more about WordPress, you may occasionally come across references to the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-You can display links on your blog using the Link Manager plugin for WordPress.
+You can display links on your blog using the WordPress Link Manager plugin.

-Before WordPress v3.5 was released, Links were a core feature of the WordPress CMS.
-From v.3.5 onwards, the Links manager and blogroll sections were removed …
+Before WordPress v3.5 was released, Links were a built-in feature of the WordPress CMS.
+After the release of WordPress v 3.5, the Links Manager section was removed …

 Before …

-(The Links Manager – included in the WordPress menu until the release of WP version 3.5)
+(The Links Manager displayed in the WordPress dashboard menu until the release of WordPress v 3.5)

 After …

-If you’ve had an earlier version than v 3.5 installed and updated your installation, the Link Manager would have been removed, unless you’ve previously used it.
+If you’ve used an earlier version than v3.5 and upgraded your installation, the Links Manager would be removed, unless you have previously used it.

 How To Add A Link Section To WordPress